The OSHA and SkillsUSA Alliance will focus on providing career and technical educators and their students with

 Publications and Newsletters

 - SkillsUSA Champions, Spring 2006.
-This edition of SkillsUSA's magazine includes an article, "Putting the Commitment to Safety in Writing," highlighting the Alliance that OSHA the organization signed on signed October 17, 2005.
+This edition of SkillsUSA's magazine includes an article, "Putting the Commitment to Safety in Writing", highlighting the Alliance that the organization OSHA signed on October 17, 2005.

 - Regions I and II and the New Jersey Department of Labor and Workforce Development, Connecticut Department of Labor, New Jersey Association of SkillsUSA, New York Association of SkillsUSA, and Connecticut Association of SkillsUSA; signed April 21, 2008.